 - The 18th century, fortified Church of San Ignacio Loyola was the third built on the site (the first, probably of wood and thatch, was burned in 1615 and the second in 1769, all during Moro raids).
 In 1781, Fr.
 Mariano Valero repaired the church and built a bell tower.
 In 1898, The Franciscans opened a lateral gate along the fort’s walls, and embellished this with the Franciscan emblem.
 In 1947, the neo-Gothic altar was apparently destroyed when a typhoon hit the church.
 In 1987, another strong typhoon ripped the church’s roof, ceiling, and part of the convent.
 In 1988, the baptistery to the gospel side of the nave, the sacristy behind the sanctuary and the convent’s second floor were repaired and the old choir loft was removed.

 - The 40-ft. high Capul Lighthouse, completed in the 20th century by the U.S. Army Corp of Engineers, is situated 143 ft. above sea level on the northernmost and highest point of the island.
 It has a panoramic view of the San Bernardino Strait, the Pacific Ocean, Naranjos Island and the province of Masbate on the south and Mayon Volcano and the topographic outline of Southern Luzon on the north.
 This spacious lighthouse has an officers’ quarters, sleeping and dining rooms, a kitchen and a separate wash/comfort room.
-A few from the base of the lighthouse are the rock formations.
+A few meters from the base of the lighthouse are the rock formations.
 Big guns where once mounted here in World War II to support Japan's “SHO” plans prior to the Battle of Leyte Gulf.

 - Big Foot

 - Freedom Beach